Nancy Hey, The Centre’s Executive Director writes…

 Further evidence for improving mental health and wellbeing:

-Coming up this year is our work on measuring life satisfaction using the popular WEMWEBS scale.
+Coming up this year is our work on measuring mental wellbeing using the popular WEMWEBS scale.
 We’ll be calling for your evaluations using this measure soon…

 What works for supporting employee mental health?